zhanxw/cromwell/docs/backends/Google.md

 `key-name` is the name of the Google KMS key Cromwell should use for encrypting the Docker `token` before including it in the PAPI job execution request.
-This `key-name` will also be included in the PAPI job execution request and will be used by PAPI to decrypt the Docker token to `docker pull` the private Docker image.
+This `key-name` will also be included in the PAPI job execution request and will be used by PAPI to decrypt the Docker token used by `docker login` to enable access to the private Docker image.

 `auth` is a reference to the name of an authorization in the `auths` block of Cromwell's `google` config.
 Cromwell will use this authorization for encrypting the Google KMS key.

-The equivalents of `key-name` and `auth` can also be specified in workflow options that take precedence over values specified in configuration.
-The workflow option key `docker_credentials_key_name` corresponds to the config key `key-name`.
+The equivalents of `key-name`, `token` and `auth` can also be specified in workflow options which take precedence over values specified in configuration.
+The corresponding workflow options are named `docker_credentials_key_name`, `docker_credentials_token`, and `user_service_account_json`.
+While the config value `auth` refers to an auth defined in the `google.auths` stanza elsewhere in Cromwell's configuration, `user_service_account_json` is expected to be a literal escaped Google service account auth JSON.
-The workflow option key `user_service_account_json` corresponds to the config key `auth`, however the former should have a value that is a properly escaped Google service account auth JSON while the latter is a reference to an auth defined in the `google.auths` stanza in config.
 See the `User Service Account` section above for more information on using user service accounts.
-If either the key or auth value is provided in workflow options then the corresponding private Docker configuration value is not required, and vice versa.
+If the key, token or auth value is provided in workflow options then the corresponding private Docker configuration value is not required, and vice versa.
+Also note that for the `user_service_account_json` workflow option to work an auth of type `user_service_account` must be defined in Cromwell's `google.auths` stanza; more details in the `User Service Account` section above.

-Example PAPI v2 workflow options for specifying private Docker configuration:
+Example PAPI v2 workflow options for private Docker configuration:

 ```
 {
   "docker_credentials_key_name": "name/of/the/kms/key/used/for/encrypting/and/decrypting/the/docker/hub/token",
+  "docker_credentials_token": "base64_username:password",
   "user_service_account_json": "<properly escaped user service account JSON file>"
 }
 ```

-Important note for the `user_service_account_json` workflow option: an auth of type `user_service_account` must be defined in Cromwell's `google.auths` stanza; more details in the `User Service Account` section above.
+Important

-If any of the three private Docker configuration values of key name, auth, or Docker token are missing, Cromwell will not perform a `docker login`.
-If the
+If any of the three private Docker configuration values of key name, auth, or Docker token are missing, PAPI v2 will not perform a `docker login`.
-Docker image to be pulled is not public the `docker pull` will fail which will cause the overall job to fail.
+If the Docker image to be pulled is not public the `docker pull` will fail which will cause the overall job to fail.

-If using either the `user_service_account_json` or `docker_credentials_key_name` workflow options it is advisable to add these to the `workflow-options.encrypted-fields` list in Cromwell configuration.
+If using any of these private Docker workflow options it is advisable to add them to the `workflow-options.encrypted-fields` list in Cromwell configuration.

 **Monitoring**